• Door naar de hoofd inhoud

 Dictionaries

 Next for some information from our historical dictionaries.
 The Middle Dutch Dictionary has several sources for candeel.
 The oldest is from 1351, in a medical text from Flanders by a surgeon called Jan Yserman.
 In his medical work, a candeel is a hot drink made with beer or wine.
 The other mention is a literary work by author Jacob van Maerlant, in an edition from c.
 1470.
 In this work, candeel is given to a wounded person, to heal and get well.
 Also mentioned is a play from 1530 by Cornelis Everaert, which mentions a candeel ofte een zupen.
 Here again is the connection between candeel and suypen / zupen.
 Those two words have a clear relationship both with modern Dutch zuipen, which once meant simple ‘drinking’, but now ‘drinking too much’.
-And there is a good change that there is also a link with modern Dutch soep, soup.
+And there is a good chance that there is also a link with modern Dutch soep, soup.

 An enlightening mention is found in a work printed in Antwerp in 1573, by the famous Christofel Plantijn.
 In this Thesavrvs Thevtonicae lingvae / Schat der Neder-duytscher spraken, we find: